amukher3/Heart-Period-Models/README.md

 # Heart-Period-Models
 An effort to extract the different response functions for changes in heart period under the effect of suddden continous stimuli rated diversely in the Valence-Arousal scale.

-# Description of the preliminary ideas:
+# Description of the previous ideas:
 Extracting response function for changes in heart period under different kinds of discrete/distinct stimuli(having distinct epochs of stimulus and response) has been previously characterized by Bach et. al. The model used to estimate the response function was basically a linear model initially reduced by dimensionality reduction techniques such as PCA.
 The extracted reponse function were validated with the physiological response(changes in heart period) of the subjects involved in the study.
 One of the apparent drawbacks of such an approach, apart from the potential limitation of having distinct epochs of stimulus-response cycles seemed to be the "baseline" treatment of the arythmic component.
 Under various settings of the Valence-Arousal scale the parasympathetic system,at times minimal, has been shown to have a modulating effect on changes in heart period.